The only Child and Youth Study program

 A university degree that is nationally and internationally recognized for employment in a variety of programs and services such as early childhood, child and youth work, mental health, recreation, family support, early intervention and inclusive development.

-The degree can be completed through Distance Learning.
+DISTANCE: The degree can be completed on-line, however, some courses need to be substituted for others.
+Contact the Department for details.
 All CHYS Distance courses are "live" classes provided through Moodle/Collaborate.
 Some required courses provided by other programs, such as Psychology and Sociology, are in Downloadable Video format.
-Contact the Department Chair for details on scheduling Distance courses.

 What you need to get started (and to use as reference throughtout the CYS program):